Comet Pro (GL-RM10) Quick Setup¶

 Tailscale¶

-Comet Pro integrates with Tailscale, allowing you to remotely access it via Tailscale virtual network.
+Comet Pro integrates with Tailscale, allowing you to remotely access it through Tailscale virtual network.

-In the control panel, navigate to Apps Center -> Tailscale, bind your Comet Pro to your Tailscale account.
+On the console, navigate to Apps Center -> Tailscale, enable it and bind your Comet Pro to your Tailscale account.

 Next, bind your controlling device to the same account.
-Then you will be able to remotely access your Comet Pro by typing its Tailscale virtual IP into a web browser on the controlling device, without installing GLKVM app.
+Then you will be able to remotely access your Comet Pro by entering its NetBird virtual IP in a web browser on the controlling device, without installing GLKVM app.